-Curious what this wisdom might consist of?
+Curious what some of the best tips from makeup artists are?
 We’ve got 10 perfect examples for you ahead.
 These are things that makeup artists have revealed to us they do that that we—in our blithe naïveté—had never even considered.
 Suffice it to say our lives have changed for the better since learning them.
 The question is are you ready for this life change?
 If so, keep scrolling to learn from the masters.

-In case you didn’t realize, your trusty balm is so much more than just a hydrator.
-Take a cue from makeup artist Daniel Martin and use it as a highlighter, or blur out eye shadow for a softer look.
+In case you didn’t realize, your trusty balm offers so much more than just hydration.
+Take a cue from makeup artist Daniel Martin and use it as a highlighter or blur out eye shadow for a softer look.
 It also makes any powder blush into a cream one—just tap it on your cheeks after applying blush and then blend it out for a dewy glow.
 (This balm is no longer available, so we recommend Connock Kukui Oil Wonder Balm.)

 To give any product more luminosity, employ every makeup artist’s favorite trick: Just add moisturizer.
 Opt for a light, blendable one that seamlessly mixes with foundation, concealer, and even eye shadow or blush.
 Think of it as the water in your watercolor paints that are your makeup products—the more you add, the lighter and softer the finish.

 This New York Fashion Week hack is our holiday makeup inspiration.
 To add a velvet texture to your go-to lipstick, just dab your finger in a bit of blush or warm-colored eye shadow, and then pat it over your lips.
-So much easier and more interesting than full-on matte, trust us.
+It’s so much easier and more interesting than full-on matte—trust us.
 Don’t forget to set with a makeup setting spray!

 Though we have a feeling matte makeup is about to see a resurgence, right now we’re fully embracing the dewy, candlelit skin trend—if only because it’s so much easier than trying to keep our foreheads totally shine-free.
 The problem arises when you’re aiming for a smooth canvas and use more than a swipe of foundation and concealer to cover your annoying breakout—things can end up veering on the cakey side.
 One of the best tips from makeup artists to help solve the issue?
 Give yourself a little spritz with your favorite facial mist, just like a pro makeup artist.
 The mist will instantly diffuse any harsh lines or caked-on texture.

 Cold weather is enemy number one for your already dry skin; even those of us who don’t normally struggle with flakiness tend to encounter it during the winter months.
 Enter face oil and a beauty sponge.
 Makeup artist Edward Cruz told us that anytime he applies foundation over dry, flaky skin, he uses a Beautyblender to dab and blend a small amount of face oil over those problem areas.
 He promises a “smooth and fresh finish”—and we’re holding him to it.

 Bronzer might not seem like the most obvious candidate to win best double-duty product, but we’re going to give it a chance thanks to a tip from makeup artist Carissa Ferreri.
-She says sweeping bronzer over your eyelids will give a barely there wash of color and makes your eyes and cheeks pop in the most natural way.
+One of her best tips is sweeping bronzer over your eyelids to give a barely there wash of color and make your eyes and cheeks pop in the most natural way.

 Rita Ora always looks flawless—which is why we’re taking her makeup artist Kathy Jeung’s word as gospel.
 If you don’t have a separate peach-toned concealer for covering under-eye bags (makeup 101, y’all), Jeung says not all hope is lost: You can take a matte red-orange lipstick and mix it with your everyday concealer to neutralize your dark circles.
 Crazy?
 Yes.
 Will we try it?
 Hell yes.